SAP-samples/teched2023-XP264/exercises/ex3/README.md

 <br><img src="/exercises/ex3/images/audit1.png" width="70%">

 4. Now subscribe to it.
-This is done by using the create button in the uper right corner.
+This is done by using the **create**-button in the uper right corner.
 The **Audit Log Mangement Service** can later be used to configure the retention period and to retrieve the logfiles for your SIEM system.
 We don´t need it in this excercise.

 <br><img src="/exercises/ex3/images/audit2.png" width="70%">